 5. Never make the assumption that a particular Windows API function will always succeed.
 Functions which have “always worked” under older versions of Windows may fail under Windows 10 due to access restrictions.
 For example, installing message filters or system-wide hooks can fail because the process doesn’t have the appropriate access rights.
 Always check the return values and practice defensive coding.
 Because it worked under previous versions of Windows is no guarantee that it will work correctly under Windows 10.

 What do you do about applications that have already been written which don’t follow those rules?
-For example, what if your program creates INI files in the same folder as the executable, or stores configuration data in the registry under HKEY_LOCAL_MACHINE\Software?
+For example, what if your program creates INI files in the same folder as the executable, or stores configuration data under HKEY_LOCAL_MACHINE\Software in the registry?
 The good news is that your application will probably work correctly.
 This is because Windows includes support for user virtualization of specific parts of the filesystem and the registry.